Pressure ridge (ice): Interest for pressure ridges

 From an offshore engineering and naval perspective, there are three reasons why pressure ridges are a subject of investigation.
-Firstly, because the highest loads applied on offshore structures operating in cold oceans by drift ice are associated with these features.
+Firstly, the highest loads applied on offshore structures operating in cold oceans by drift ice are associated with these features.
 Secondly, when pressure ridges drift into shallower areas, their keel may come into contact with the seabed, thereby representing a risk for subsea pipelines (see Seabed gouging by ice) and other seabed installations.
 Thirdly, they have a significant impact on navigation.
 In the Arctic, ridged ice makes up about 40% of the overall mass of sea ice.
+First-year ridges with large macroporosity are important for the ice-associated sympagic communities and identified as potential ecological hotspots and proposed to serve as refugia of ice-associated organisms.